Best of China

 Day 11 Shanghai (1B)

 Enjoy free time to explore this vibrant city on your own.
-Opt to visit Yuyuan Gardens, the Shanghai Museum or this evening catch the famed Shanghai acrobats performance.
+Opt to visit Yuyuan Gardens, the Shanghai Museum, or catch the famed Shanghai acrobats in performance this evening.

 Day 12 Shanghai (1B)